content-left-bg.png

 • distance from the school to the nearest kindergarten program provider

-• opportunities for implementing bespoke delivery models to improve access to kindergarten.
+• opportunities for implementing bespoke delivery models to improve access to kindergarten

 • the outcome of data analysis

-• review of the submission, and
+• review of the submission

 • discussions with regional leadership teams.